vrasneur/icapclient/README.rst

 This module is written in pure C, and uses the C-ICAP library to handle the ICAP protocol.

+This branch works with the latest versions of C-ICAP (0.4.x - 0.5.x).
+If you are using an older version, check the legacy branch.

 What is an ICAP client?
 -----------------------